ymorsi7/CaliWageAnalysis/README.md

 * Yusuf Morsi
 * Siddharth Satyam

-The presentation slides are available as presentation.pdf
+The presentation slides are available as ECE 143 group 8 submiting version.pdf

 <!-- TABLE OF CONTENTS -->
 <details>